backdrop-contrib/iiv/README.md

 - Using CSS variables in colors.css for clarity
 - Some cleanups in style.css
 - Unique use of "square-tabs" mode
+- Some changes to the menu (position, font, background, etc.)
+- Using the full width of the page

 But this is only the beginning...